bravo-project/bravo/README.md

 # Bravo - The Review Blockchain That Pays Its Community

-Welcome to the official repository for Bravo, the social review blockchain that pays its community!
+Welcome to the official repository for Bravo, the review blockchain that pays its community!

-Bravo is a blockchain based review platform with its own token called BRAVO.
+Bravo is a blockchain-based consumer review platform with its own token called BRAVO.
 Bravo runs a modified version of Steem's "Proof-of-Brain" algorithm.
 An algorithm that distributes token-based rewards to encourage reviewers and contributors to create and curate unique content.

 Bravo is the first review blockchain to harness Steemit’s "Proof of Brain" social consensus algorithm for token allocation.